Ammajan

 Ammajan (lit.
 Dear Mother) is a Bangladeshi Bengali-language crime-drama film directed by Kazi Hayat and written by Monwar Hossain Dipjol.
 The film was released in 1999 in Bangladesh.
 It was produced by Dipjol.
 It stars Manna, Shabnam, Moushumi, Amin Khan, and Dipjol in lead roles.

-Ammajan became a massive commercial success and is considered one of the highest-grossing films in the history of Bangladeshi cinema.
-Manna’s performance, particularly the title song Ammajan performed by Ayub Bachchu, became a cultural phenomenon, cementing the film’s legacy in popular culture.
+Ammajan became a massive commercial success and is the 7th highest-grossing Bangladeshi films of all time.
+Manna’s performance was hugely praised, particularly his role as an anti-hero the first time on screen.
+The title song, Ammajan, performed by Ayub Bachchu, became a cultural phenomenon, cementing the film’s legacy in popular culture.

 Plot

 Badshah (Manna) is a teenager whose father is Laal Mia, an electrician.
 His father suddenly dies in an electric accident.
 The family faces tremendous scarcity in the absence of their only earning member.
 His mother, whom he calls Ammajaan (Shabnam), seeks pension money for her husband in his office.
 She is sent to the house of a top class officer of that office assuring that that officer may donate her some money.
 In the house, the officer eventually rapes her.
 Discovering her mother was molested, Badshah becomes wrathful and kills that officer by stabbing him with a Vojaali (dagger).
 He and his mother are punished by 14 years imprisonment.
 After 22 years Badshah becomes a criminal kingpin, but his wealth cannot make his mother happy.
 She never talks with her son due to that shameful event of her past.
 Badshah is extremely obedient to his mother, and works as a vigilante who brutally punishes rapists and woman-molesters.

 During a relief work for floods, Ammajaan sees Rina, a young university student who is the daughter of ex-minister Aziz Ahmed (Miju Ahmed).
 She is engaged to her lover, Mijan (Amin Khan).
 Ammajaan wishes for a daughter-in-law like her.
 Hearing this, Badshah chases Rina to her house and demands that they be wedded.
 Aziz Ahmed gets frightened, and summons Kalam (Dipjol), a notorious gangster, who was once Badshah's friend.
 Kalam threatens Badshah, but is unsuccessful.
 Meanwhile, Badshah rescues a raped girl, Kusum, and has her engaged with his best friend Nabab.
 Kalam employs a thug to plant a time bomb in Badshah's car.
 During an outing in the car, the bomb blasts with Kusum inside, taking her life.
 But Badshah and Nabab survive by luck.